brunoalvieira/VistaUpdatesPostSupport/README.md

-# Update Files Repository from Windows Vista, Post Life Cycle Support (April 11, 2017) until August 2018
+# Update Files Repository from Windows Vista, Post Life Cycle Support (April 11, 2017) until July 2019

-Windows Server 2008 Updates (from April 2017 to August 2018) for Windows Vista with Service Pack 2 and updates until May 2017 (Regular Support and WannaCry Emergency Update) installed, for manual or deploy installation.
+Windows Server 2008 Updates (from April 2017 to July 2019) for Windows Vista with Service Pack 2 and updates until May 2017 (Regular Support and WannaCry Emergency Update) installed, for manual or deploy installation.

-Only 32 bits (x86 architecture) available for a while.

 List of failed updates in my tests, check Failed.txt